AJAlger/macro-fitness-tracker/README.md

 - Everything is done except the integration of D3.
 It is currently available to experiment with @ [NgUTRITION Tracker](https://ancient-oasis-6900.herokuapp.com/) on Heroku.
 The divs do not collapse into separate blocks when resizing.
 This will be fixed.
 - Working on the aggregate for getting averages
 - Rewriting Angular code in preparation for 1.4
+- I am updating the project to handle negative numbers.
+(Feb 13, 2016)

 ##LICENSE

 The MIT License (MIT)

-Copyright (c) 2015 Abdullah J. Alger
+Copyright (c) 2016 Abdullah J. Alger

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal